Chrissy Teigen Gets Touching Tattoo Dedicated To Her Late Son, Jack

 Later in the piece, she revealed that she was diagnosed with partial placenta abruption, meaning that the placenta separated from the uterus, eventually causing the baby’s tragic death.

-Weeks after the heartbreaking experience, Legend dedicated his Billboard Music Awards performance to his wife, as The Inquisitr also reported.
+Weeks after the heartbreaking experience, Legend dedicated his Billboard Music Awards performance to his wife, as The Inquisitr reported.

-“This is for Chrissy,” he said right before performing his ballad “Never Break.”
+“This is for Chrissy,” he said right before performing his ballad, “Never Break.”